 Key questions to as yourself:

 If you’d like to train, do a couple 10+ mile day hikes at other parks with elevation gain, interspersed with regular walking (a mile or so a day).
-For where to go, check out our protip on great places to camp in the Bay Area.
+For where to go, check out our protip on great places to backpack in the Bay Area.
 Beginners to backpacking may want to train with weight the pack will add 10-20 pounds to your back.
 Again I can’t emphasize this enough: being self-aware is the most important thing.

 |Food: weight will be a big consideration for long hikes, and while water is necessary, food is less so (fill up before & after!)||Meals||Optional||Recommended|